Renaissance Ranch Addiction Recovery Treatment Center: Treating Addiction through Gospel Centered Solutions Family Group Education

 Because so much of an addict’s success in recovery depends on the positive strength and healthy involvement of the family, we are passionate about facilitating the healing of the entire family, together.
 We are dedicated to teaching families about how addiction interferes with the neurological functions of the brain and the best ways to work together to support their addicted family member while the disease of addiction is fought.

-Our Renaissance Outpatient programs in Salt Lake City for families of the addicted include weekly family education classes and therapy, 12-step family support, and regular workshops.
+Our Renaissance Outpatient programs in Salt Lake County, Davis County and Utah County for families of the addicted include weekly family education classes and therapy, 12-step family support, and regular workshops.

 Addiction leaves a destructive wake in its path and the only ones affected as much as the addicts themselves are the family.
 Our philosophy is to bring the addict and the family together and to rediscover the truth behind what family relationships are all about.
 Our goal is to not just treat the addict, but to help the whole family come together to conquer this seemingly impossible feat.
 Renaissance Ranch Outpatient Treatment is one the best Utah rehabs available.